vishal-handa/project-m2-nyan-cat/README.md

 ## Changes made
-- An introduction page was made with the title and a "next=>" button.
+- An introduction page was made with the title, a "Next=>" button, and two different overlapping images.
 - A second page was designed that describe a set of rules and the "Start Playing" button.
 - The introduction page and the rules page have a particular music playing in the background.
 - Changes in the gameplay are described below.